filecoin-project/lotus/blockstore/splitstore/README.md

 - When running with a coldstore, we next copy all cold objects to the coldstore.
 - At this point, we are ready to begin purging
 - We then end the transaction and compact/garbage collect the hotstore.
+- We delete in small batches taking a lock; each batch is checked again for marks, from the concurrent transactional mark, so as to never delete anything live

 ## Cold Store Garbage Collection